 - 19. The following matters are reserved to Council and cannot be delegated to Officers: - a.
 Changes to major policy decisions of the Council; - b.
 Changes to the budget approved by the Council, except as provided for in the Financial Rules; - c.
-Changes to this Constitution (save for Part 3 Rule 14.3) of this Constitution.
+Changes to this Constitution.